gelliravi/django-starter-box/README.md

 Django   | >= 1.5.1 | 1.5.1
 sqlite   | whatever Django supports | -

+**Python 3 Compatibility**: We try to make it Python 3 compat as much as possible, although I might have missed something out.
+Feel free to open issues on this.

 External Dependencies
 =====================
 External dependency refer to external module.